joshLong145/cli/docs/docs/07-cli.md

 ## ignite network chain init

 Initialize a chain from a published chain ID

+**Synopsis**

+Ignite network chain init is a command used by validators to initialize a validator node for a blockchain from the information stored on the Ignite chain.

+  ignite network chain init 42

+This command fetches the information about a chain with launch ID 42.
+The source code of the chain is cloned in a temporary directory, and the node's binary is compiled from the source.
+The binary is then used to initialize the node.
+By default, Ignite uses "~/spn/[launch-id]/" as the home directory for the blockchain.

+An important part of initializing a validator node is creation of the gentx (a transaction that adds a validator at the genesis of the chain).

+The "init" command will prompt for values like self-delegation and commission.
+These values will be used in the validator's gentx.
+You can use flags to provide the values in non-interactive mode.

+Use the "--home" flag to choose a different path for the home directory of the
+blockchain:

+  ignite network chain init 42 --home ~/mychain

+The end result of the "init" command is a validator home directory with a genesis validator transaction (gentx) file.

 ```
 ignite network chain init [launch-id] [flags]